TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Stratosphere.md

 <br />

 We are going to list first the users database.
-It have only one column, accounts:
+It have only one table, accounts:

 <br />